- Who is the postbac program intended for?

-Yes.
-In addition to one required academic recommendation letter, we require a recommendation letter from someone who has supervised you or served as your advisor.
-Please collect your official transcripts and recommendation letters and send them in an envelope with your application.
+You must arrange to have two letters of recommendation completed on your behalf, one of which must be from either a professor who has taught you and knows your academic abilities or from your undergraduate dean.
 We understand that it may be challenging to obtain an academic recommendation if you have been out of school for a few years.
 However, your medical school applications also will require academic letters of recommendation from your undergraduate institution.

-It can take up to three weeks from the time we receive your completed application materials until the time we contact you to inform you if you will be invited for an interview.
-Following an interview, it can take four to six weeks before we notify you of the decision of the admissions committee.
+It can take up to three weeks from the time we receive and process your completed application materials until the time we contact you to inform you if you will be invited for an interview.
+Following an interview, it can take four to six weeks before we notify you of the decision by the admissions committee.

 The MCAT section of the AAMC web site addresses the new skills and competencies addressed in both AAMC reports.

 The MCAT includes topics covered in general chemistry, organic chemistry, introductory biology, and introductory physics courses, and also incorporates topics in biochemistry.
-In addition there is a new interdisciplinary section, entitled Psychological, Social, and Biological Foundations of Behavior, that covers topics from behavioral science.
-Statistical reasoning has been incorporated into all sections of the new MCAT.
+In addition there is an interdisciplinary section, entitled Psychological, Social, and Biological Foundations of Behavior, that covers topics from behavioral science.
+Statistical reasoning has been incorporated into all sections of the MCAT.
 For complete information, please visit https://www.aamc.org/students/applying/mcat/ .

 Some medical schools have shifted from formal course requirements to "demonstrated competencies."
 With the changes to the MCAT there has been an increase in the number of medical schools that require statistics and biochemistry.

-We have modified our Introductory Biology and our General and Organic Chemistry courses to include biochemistry; in fact, the second semester of the postbac organic chemistry sequence is focused on biological organic chemistry.
-We have also modified our Physics to include information about the life sciences.
-In addition we have offered and will continue to offer elective courses in statistics and the behavioral sciences.
+We modified our Introductory Biology and our General and Organic Chemistry courses to include biochemistry, with the second semester of the postbac Organic Chemistry course focused on biological organic chemistry.
+We also modified our Physics course to include information about the life sciences.
+In addition we continue to offer elective courses in statistics and the behavioral sciences.

 Both the medical schools and the postbac program are strongly committed to the consortial/linkage programs.
 We revisit the topic of the MCAT on an annual basis.
-Many of our consort schools still require the test for admission through linkage.
+Many of our consort schools continue to require the test for admission through linkage.